 What Class 4 NIC do I pay after state pension age?

 If you are self-employed you might also pay Class 4 NIC.
 Whether or not you have to pay Class 4 NIC depends on your level of self-employment profits.

 Class 4 NIC are an annual charge.
 This means you might still have to pay them on any taxable profits for the whole tax year in which you reach state pension age.
 You will be exempt from payment of Class 4 NIC from the beginning of the following tax year.

 In other words, you stop paying Class 4 NIC from the start of the tax year after the one in which you reach state pension age.

-For example, Bill reaches state pension age on 1 January 2020.
+For example, Bill reaches state pension age on 1 January 2021.
 His self-employed accounts year end is 5 April.
-This means that he will pay Class 4 NIC on his profits for the year to 5 April 2020 (tax year 2019/20), but will not pay them on any profits for the year beginning 6 April 2020 (tax year 2020/21).
+This means that he will pay Class 4 NIC on his profits for the year to 5 April 2021 (tax year 2020/21), but if he continues his business he will not pay them on any profits for the year beginning 6 April 2021 (tax year 2021/22).

 What do I do if I think I have overpaid NIC?

-You might find that you overpay NIC in certain circumstances, including if you continue to pay NIC once you have reached your state pension age.
+You might find that you overpay NIC in certain circumstances, including if, in error, you continue to pay NIC once you have reached your state pension age.
 If you think this might apply to you look at our tax basics section for more information.

 HMRC’s National Insurance Manual contains more detailed information on NIC.